-We are dedicated to the development of well-rounded students through the promotion of abstract reasoning, analysis and the scientific method.
-We focus on how underlying concepts, theories, principles and laws affect human behavior, social justice, societal systems and institutions.
+The Department of Social Sciences is dedicated to the development of well-rounded students through the promotion of abstract reasoning, critical analysis and applications of the scientific method.
+Our social science courses expose students to the disciplines of anthropology, criminal justice, economics, human services, international studies, political science, psychology and sociology.
+We focus on how underlying concepts, theories, principles, laws and ethical issues affect human behavior, social justice, societal systems and institutions.
+We as a department are committed to fostering professional and collegial relationships that support a positive teaching, learning and working environment.